 Communications professionals are influencers.
 Their job is to build and manage reputation of brands that they manage.
-To be able to achieve this goal, one of the things that a PR professional frequently does, is to interact with media.
+To be able to achieve this goal, one of the things that a public relations professional frequently does, is to interact with media.
 The interaction takes place because of two primary reasons.
 One is to maintain the relationship with the media, as they are an important stakeholder for the communications business.
-And the other is to actively pitch a story.
-Since it is essential for a communications consultant to prepare a good pitch for the journalist, I thought of listing down the points that make for a successful pitch.
+And the other is to actively public relations pitch a story.
+Since it is essential for a communications consultant to prepare a good public relations pitch for the journalist, I thought of listing down the points that make for a successful public relations pitch.
 My thoughts are as follows:

 Communications Professionals draw inspiration from from any story being told, even movies.

 At SCoRe we have built a small library of several books on Public Relations and Communications that we feel our fraternity should read.
 From biographies to text books, it includes works that can be sources of inspiration and ideas to be more powerful Communications Professionals.
 We highly recommend you to come and pick a copy, and/or recommend books that should be added.

 Read more “Top 5 Must Watch Movies for Communications Professionals”